 Beautiful Beaches in Ontario

 A day at the beach in Ontario offers stunning views and the best chance to soak up the summer sun.
-Here are some of the most beautiful beaches in the Ontario province.
+But where will you find the best Ontario beach destination?
+Here are some of the most beautiful beaches in Ontario that we recommend you explore.

 Lake Ontario Beaches